 Weapons and Dangerous Instruments - A student shall not possess, store, make, use, handle, or transmit any object that can reasonably be considered a weapon, including a concealed weapon, or dangerous object.
 The term "weapon" means any object which, in the manner in which it is used, is intended to be used, or is represented, is capable of inflicting serious bodily harm or property damage, as well as endangering the health and safety of persons.
-Weapons include, but are not limited to, firearms, guns of any type whatsoever, including air and gas-powered guns (whether loaded or unloaded), knives, razors, clubs, electric weapons, metallic knuckles, martial arts weapons, ammunition, and explosives.
+Weapons include but are not limited to, firearms, guns of any type whatsoever, including air and gas-powered guns (whether loaded or unloaded), knives, razors, clubs, electric weapons, metallic knuckles, martial arts weapons, ammunition, and explosives.

-Knowledge of Drugs, Dangerous Weapons or Threats of Violence - Because the Board believes that students, staff members, and visitors are entitled to function in a safe school environment, students are required to report knowledge of any drugs, dangerous weapons or threats of violence by students, staff, or visitors to the Principal.
+Threats of Violence or Knowledge of Drugs or Dangerous Weapons - Because the Board believes that students, staff members, and visitors are entitled to function in a safe school environment, students are required to report threats of violence or knowledge of any drugs or dangerous weapons by students, staff, or visitors to the Principal.
 Failure to report such knowledge may subject the student to discipline.